Transparency, Authority and Trust

 It's up to you to decide how far down the provenance chain you want to go.
 Event Data strives to represent provenance transparently at all points from where the data entered the system to the point where it leaves the system.
 Questions around whether the Reddit API accurately represented what the user typed may be relevant to your interpretation, but are beyond the scope of Event Data.

-Every subject-relation-object Event is an assertion made by the Agent.
+Every subject-relation-object Event is an assertion made by the Agent (and in the case of Crossref Agent, the Percolator).
 When deciding whether or not you trust an Event, you should look at the Agent ID and make your decision on that basis.
-Some Agents, like Crossref Metadata and DataCite Metadata, are operated by organisations that directly hold the data.
+Some Agents, like Crossref Metadata and DataCite Metadata, are operated by organizations that directly hold the data.
 Some Agents, like Reddit or Newsfeeds, observe things on the web and make assertions about what they saw.
 The Evidence Record provides the link between what the external party said and the Event.

 Landing Page to DOI mappings